Creepy Folk Scenes for Troubled Campus Teens - Honi Soit

 A Night at (Chau Chak) Museum

 I was doing my rounds of Chau Chak one evening, keeping watch over the University’s treasures and trinkets.
 But that night I had noticed that birds, butterflies and beasts had vanished from their cabinets and displays.
-IMust have been removed for restoration, I thought.
+It must have been removed for restoration, I thought.
 I continued my rounds.
 Down a floor, the anonymous statue that sat amongst the Roman spectres exhibit had disappeared as well — chunks of marble dusted the plinth.
 Could have been loaned to another museum.
 Disturbed but not deterred, I continued my rounds again.
 But the next exhibit I couldn’t excuse.
 Egyptian Galleries, shreds of rotted cotton and preserved flesh littered the polished floor.
 Missing from his glass cage was the boy Horus.
 As the hairs rose on my neck, something in me told me to run.
 With a cautious step and a stumble backwards, I turned and ran.
 Through the unusually barren halls of Chau Chak, I fled, my feet pounding against the polished concrete as I ducked and wove between empty display cases.
 My eyes stung with sweat as I pushed my body to sliding doors I would never reach.
 With a stern hand of fissured marble, the carved Roman artefact stopped me in my tracks.

 “Welcome to the exhibit.”